 As you travel around the city centre, you’ll pass dozens of historic sites and old buildings.
 In the surrounding districts, you’ll discover some of the finest restaurants in Italy.

 No matter where you end up staying, travelling around Bologna is easy.
 It’s a compact area with an easy to follow the grid-like street system.
 You can easily go from the old public squares in the city centre to the streets of the university district.

-The best areas to stay in Bologna for travellers include:
+The best areas to stay in Bologna include: